cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   in the sequence of input shares output by the Client.

   Protocols MUST ensure that public share consumed by each of the Aggregators is identical.
-This is security critical for VDAFs such as Poplar1 that require an extractable distributed point function.
-(See {{poplar1}} for details.)
+This is security critical for VDAFs such as Poplar1.

 * `Vdaf.prep_next(prep: Prep, inbound: Optional[Bytes]) -> Union[Tuple[Prep,
   Bytes], OutShare]` is the deterministic preparation-state update algorithm run